 Click link below to download a current schedule

-To enroll in a class, just email us at info@PlayfulPupsTraining.com and leave your name, phone number, email address, dog’s name, age, and breed and the class you are interested in.
-On the first night of class, you will bring your completed registration, proof that your dog is current on vaccinations, and your class fee (cash, check, or credit card).
-Typically, a session consists of six classes, for $130.00.
-Continuing Clients, however, pay $120.00.
+Use the Contact Us page to request placement in the class you are interested in.
+We will write you back, letting you know whether we’ve been able to save you a spot or if you will be placed on a waiting list.
+NOTE: You can check the home page’s upper right corner to see the number of spaces left in each class.
+Then, on the first night of class, you will bring your completed registration, proof that your dog is current on vaccinations, and your class fee (cash, check, or credit card).
+Typically, a session consists of six classes, for $150.00.
+Continuing Clients, however, pay $140.00.
+We also often have shorter, “Mini” classes, which run for either three or four weeks.
 We hope you will continue to train with us!

 Where will your dog be trained?

-Our group classes are held evenings and weekends at 404 Investors Place, suite 103, in Virginia Beach (off Independence Boulevard, between Mt.
-Trashmore and Town Center).
 This large, climate-controlled facility has thick rubber flooring, which your dog will love to work (and play!) on.
 We stress safety for all the dogs in the class, so your dog must be able to handle a group setting without interfering with the learning of others.
-Often, we work with dogs that may seem to have difficulty initially but quickly learn to enjoy being with the other dogs.
+Often, we find that the dogs who may seem to have difficulty initially will quickly learn to enjoy being with the other dogs.
 In fact, all the dogs will be receiving lots of one-on-one attention and instruction, since our group classes are kept to 5 or fewer dog/handler teams.

 “Thanks again for being such an inspiration and a wonderful trainer.
 Lily and I both learned so much from you!”–Liz